SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

          let movie = object as Movie
          println("Movie: '\(movie.name)', dir. \(movie.director)")
       }
-   !! <REPL Input>:1:5: warning: constant 'object' inferred to have type 'AnyObject', which may be unexpected !! for object in someObjects {
-   !!     ^
-   !! <REPL Input>:1:5: note: add an explicit type annotation to silence this warning !! for object in someObjects {
-   !!     ^
-   !!            : AnyObject
    </ Movie: '2001: A Space Odyssey', dir.
 Stanley Kubrick
    </ Movie: 'Moon', dir.
 Duncan Jones
    </ Movie: 'Alien', dir.
 Ridley Scott